ALL BOATS MUST LAUNCH FROM PERRYVILLE MARINA BOTH DAYS.

 The Carl Perkins Bass Classic Tournament Committee reserves the right to disqualify any applicant for any reason.

-All boats must meet Coast Guard specifications.
+- All boats must meet Coast Guard specifications.
 You must have life jackets on anytime the boat is on plane.
+Boat horsepower must not exceed the limit listed on the placard placed on the boat by the manufacturer.

-Boat must have adequate livewells to keep a limit of fish alive.
+- Boat must have adequate live wells to keep a limit of fish alive.
 Each dead fish will result in an 8 ounce penalty.
+You are NOT allowed to cull a dead fish.

-All boats leaving the Perryville Marina must immediately proceed to the weigh in area at the fairgrounds without delay.
+- All boats leaving the Perryville Marina must immediately proceed to the weigh-in area at the fairgrounds without delay.
+Number of fish and alive fish must be recorded at ramp before leaving for fairgrounds.

-All angling must be done from the boat.
+- All angling must be done from the boat.
+Tournament waters shall consist of KY LAKE ONLY.
+NO LOCKING is ALLOWED.
 Contestants must leave and return to the official checkpoint by boat.
-Contestants cannoy leave the boat to land a fish or to make the boat accessible to more water.
-If there is equipment failure, there are two options: (1) be towed back by anyone or (2) you may ride back with any other competitor.
+Contestants cannot leave the boat to land a fish or to make the boat accessible to more water.
+If there is equipment failure, there are two options: (1) be towed back by anyone or (2) you may ride back with any other competitor, with your fish clearly marked or in another bag.
 Otherwise, your catch will not be counted for that day.